 Unfortunately, this is a common scam that many people have fallen for.
 Luckily, the Federal Trade Commission (FTC) and the Better Business Bureau both have alerts on websites about this illegitimate work opportunity.

-New envelope stuffing companies pop up every year, but there still haven’t been any positive reports from people who’ve signed up.
+New envelope-stuffing companies pop up every year, but there still haven’t been any positive reports from people who’ve signed up.
 When you think about it, stuffing envelopes for extra cash really doesn’t make much sense.
 A lot of companies handle packaging internally and try to keep their customer and prospect mailing information protected.
 The odds of a company outsourcing this simple task are slim to none.

-2. Sending Packages
+2. Shipping and Sending Packages

 3. Assembly Jobs

-While work-from-home scams are common, they are not impossible to spot.
+While work from home scams are common, they are not impossible to spot.
 In fact, there are several clues or red flags that can alert you to an illegitimate work-from-home job.
 Keep these things in mind as you consider remote work opportunities so you can avoid wasting unnecessary time and money upfront.

 Ads That Claim You Can Make a Significant Amount of Money Quickly